 or having lunch with a friend may feel like you’re ignoring your business, but in the long run these short breaks may actually result in you being more engaged in your business.
 Engagement is the antithesis of burnout.”

-It might sound boring but focusing on the three core elements of good health—a nutritious diet, regular exercise and sufficient sleep-—can really make
+It might sound boring but focusing on the three core elements of good health-a nutritious diet, regular exercise and sufficient sleep–can really make

 a difference to your mood.
-Food and drinks that contain stimulants like caffeine and sugar can aggravate stress, while fresh fruit and vegetables contain an array of vitamins and minerals that nourish the body and help to decrease stress—not to mention reduce your risk of the aforementioned chronic conditions.
+Food and drinks that contain stimulants like caffeine and sugar can aggravate stress, while fresh fruit and vegetables contain an array of vitamins and minerals that nourish the body and help to decrease stress-not to mention reduce your risk of the aforementioned chronic conditions.
 When dealing with stress, some people may want to explore the use of CBD products to help relieve it.
 However, there are some that might be worried about the effects of CBD on them so they may research into cbd adrenal fatigue online for more information.

 Exercise pumps the brain full of feel-good endorphins and over time can increase self-confidence and lower symptoms associated with mild depression and anxiety.
 It also creates a meditative-like state where you’re able to forget the day’s stresses and only focus on your body’s movements.